FawkesOficial/dmenu/README.md

 `htop -name htop`

-### dmenu will look for the config file in the following order:
+### By default, dmenu will look for the config file in the following order:
 1. `$XDG_CONFIG_HOME/dmenu/terminal-apps.config`
 2. `~/.config/dmenu/terminal-apps.config`
 3. `~/.dmenu-terminal-apps.config`

+if this folder and/or file do not exist, create them.

 ---